 Gjendebu offers accommodation in the heart of the Jotunheimen National Park, on the western bank of Lake Gjende.
 Gjendebu stands on an old mountain dairy farm and evokes the old days of traditional farming.
 There is no road to Gjendebu; you get there with Gjende Boats or by hiking across Besseggen and Bukkelægeret.

-Radisson BLU Resort Beitostølen is a first-class full service resort in the centre of Beitostølen close to shops, restaurants and ski lifts.
+Radisson BLU Resort Beitostølen is a first-class full service resort in the center of Beitostølen close to shops, restaurants and ski lifts.
 The hotel has a spa, a swimming pool and a squash hall.
 In 2010, World Travel Awards voted the resort as the best ski hotel in Norway for the sixth year in a row.

 Bessheim Mountain Lodge is located 3 miles northeast of the outlet of Lake Gjende.
 The lodge has 27 rooms and 25 cabins, most of which have a shower and toilet.
 There is a dining area for 140 people.
 In the winter there are 186 miles of prepared tracks for skiers.